What Is a Vanishing Deductible?

 - Vanishing deductible is ideal for consistently safe drivers who want to reduce future out-of-pocket costs — especially for comprehensive events like hail or theft, where accident forgiveness doesn't apply.

 - Accident forgiveness is more valuable for drivers concerned about a single lapse affecting their long-term premium rates.
-Without forgiveness, a rate increase after an at-fault accident can persist for three to five years and cost an average of $1,179/year more in premiums.
+Without forgiveness, an at-fault accident can trigger a rate increase of 40% to 50% on average — potentially lasting three to five years and adding hundreds of dollars per year to your premiums.

 The good news: many insurers let you carry both on the same policy, offering layered financial protection for different risk scenarios.
 For a deeper look at how your deductible choice affects overall costs, see our guide on choosing the right deductible amount.